-Many boaters know that dreaded sound of an engine trying to turnover when a battery is dead.
-In fact, low voltage, or a dead battery, is a call that Sea Tow captains frequently receive.
+Many boaters know that dreaded sound of an engine trying to turn over with a dead battery.
+In fact, low voltage, or a dead battery, is a call that Sea Tow Captains frequently receive.
 So, what should you do if your battery won’t start your engine?
 According to Captain Christian Orfanello of Sea Tow New Orleans, there are a few thoughts every boater should keep in mind when stranded with a dead battery.

-“Our franchise helped jumpstart more than 50 boats during the summer months alone,” Captain Christian said.
-“But we were also able to talk even more boaters through a few simple steps that helped to get their boat up and running again without a jumpstart.”
+“We typically jumpstart over 50 boats during the summer months alone,” Captain Christian said.
+“But we’re also able to talk boaters through a few simple steps that helped to get their boat up and running again without us leaving the dock.”

-If your boat won’t start, Captain Christian recommends that you first check the kill switch.
-“It’s not uncommon for a kill switch to become disconnected when there is a lot of activity on a boat that is anchored, especially if young kids are onboard,” he said.
-“It’s just a fact that kids like to sit in the captain’s seat and play? with things.
-Many times, we ask the boater to first ensure that their kill switch is properly connected and that can be the fix they need!.”
+If your boat won’t start, Captain Christian recommends that you first check the engine cutoff switch.
+“It’s not uncommon for the ECOS to become disconnected when there is a lot of activity on a boat that is anchored, especially if young kids are onboard,” he said.
+“It’s just a fact that kids like to sit in the captain’s seat and play with things.
+We always ask the boater to first ensure that it’s properly connected before doing anything else.”

 2. Check the Connections

-The next step should be to check the connections.
-Ensure that all connections and the ground wire, have a proper and tight connection as well as that there is no corrosion (batteries are lead and connections are copper…they do not rust!) buildup on the battery connection.
+Next, check the connections.
+Ensure that all connections and the ground wire have a proper and tight connection and that there is no corrosion buildup on the battery.
 Captain Christian also says to touch the wires to make sure they aren’t hot.
 “If the wires are hot there’s likely a bigger problem somewhere and that could lead to other issues or even a fire.
-In this case, do not jump it, tow it.”
+If this is the case, do not jump it, we tow it.”